EKukarskiy/MixColor/Readme.md

 ## About

-This is an individual challenge at the Swift Marathon The task is to create an application for mixing colors 🎨
+This is an individual challenge at the Swift Marathon.
+The task is to create an application for mixing colors 🎨

 ## Documentation